 When to wear a Shawl Lapel

-Wear a Shawl Lapel when you’re going for a more nostalgic, yesteryear look.
-It’s a great option when attending formal events (such as red carpet galas) or when hosting a party at home.
+Wear a Shawl Lapel when you’re going for a more nostalgic look and vintage vibe.
+This lapel choice is a great option when attending formal events (such as red carpet galas) or when hosting a party at home.
+If you’re planning an evening wedding with a grand reception, a shawl lapel could be your perfect look.
+This lapel is sure to get heads turning on your big day.

 Stylish suits and tuxedos delivered straight to your door.
 See our collection and rent now.View CollectionCreate Account